microbit-mark/MicroPythonCheatsheet/README.md

-# Python Editor cheatsheet
+# 🐍 Python cheatsheet

-Just the basics to get coding using MicroPython on the microbit [python.microbit.org](https://python.microbit.org)
+Just the basics to get coding using MicroPython on the BBC microbit [python.microbit.org](https://python.microbit.org)

 ## Features